 By Bill Zachmann

-At 5 pm of the afternoon of Friday, June 14, 1901, a group gathered next to Herty Field on North Campus.
-The occasion for the gathering this day was the laying of the cornerstone for Candler Hall, which was masterfully handled by Max Meyerhardt, a lawyer from the city of Rome, Georgia who at the time was the Grand Master of the Georgia Grand Lodge of Masons.
-When the ceremony was complete, construction of the building began in earnest, being completed rather quickly as students began occupying Candler Hall the following January.
-Although Candler Hall currently serves as the home for the School of Public & International Affairs and the Department of International Affairs, it spent the better part of its first half century of existence as a dormitory.
-If the walls of Candler could talk, there are plenty of tales they could tell.
-But there is one story from a dark chapter of Candler Hall’s past that we recount today.
+At 5 pm of the afternoon of Friday, June 14, 1901, a group gathered on the northwest corner of Herty Field on North Campus.
+The occasion for the gathering this day was the laying of the cornerstone for the building officially known as Candler Hall but now commonly known as the IA Building.
+When the ceremony was complete, construction of the building began in earnest, being completed rather quickly as students began occupying the building the following January.
+Although the IA Building currently serves as the home for the School of Public & International Affairs and the Department of International Affairs, it spent the better part of its first half century of existence as a dormitory.
+If the walls could talk, there are plenty of tales ours could tell.
+But there is one story from a dark chapter of the building’s past that we recount today.

 The bullet struck Willie in the lower abdomen and he collapsed to the floor.
-His roommate lifted him up onto his bed as a crowd of Candler Hall residents began gathering to investigate the gunshot.
+His roommate lifted him up onto his bed as a crowd of the dorm’s residents began gathering to investigate the gunshot.
 A doctor was called for and three local physicians arrived in short order.
-They investigated the wound and declared it mortal.
+They investigated the wound and, seeing the amount of damage inflicted, declared it mortal.
 As he lay on his bed Willie said his goodbyes to his friends and dictated messages for his family.
-Forty-five minutes after accidentally wounding himself, Willie passed away in his Candler Hall dorm room.
+Forty-five minutes after accidentally wounding himself, Willie passed away in his dorm room.

 The next day, a procession consisting of the entire student body followed Willie’s casket to the train depot just north of downtown Athens while Chancellor Walter Hill and a contingent of senior class members escorted his physical remains on the train trip to Atlanta.
-He is interred in his family’s plot in the cemetery of Ebenezer United Methodist Church, and although Willie was brought back to his family, there are indications that he never left Candler Hall.
+He is interred in his family’s plot in the cemetery of Ebenezer United Methodist Church, and although Willie was brought back to his family, there are indications that he never left the IA Building.

-There have been a number of ghost stories about Candler over the decades, ranging from a dagger-wielding specter to an unseen figure that drags a chain up and down the staircases, to reports from students who lived in the building during its dormitory days waking up in the middle of the night and sensing the presence of someone hovering over them.
-Could there be multiple ghosts in Candler Hall, or could the spirit of Willie Loyd be the cause of these stories?
-To be certain Candler has seen more than a few odd occurrences in recent years.
+There have been a number of ghost stories told about the building over the decades, ranging from a dagger-wielding specter to an unseen figure that drags a chain up and down the staircases, to reports from students who lived in the building during its dormitory days waking up in the middle of the night and sensing the presence of someone hovering over them.
+Could there be multiple ghosts in the IA Building, or could the spirit of Willie Loyd be the cause of these stories?
+To be certain the former dormitory has seen more than a few odd occurrences in recent years.
 Objects have been reported to have been moved from their original locations.
 Staff who have stayed late into the night have reported hearing the wood floors creak as if someone were walking down one of the hallways.
 Faculty who have come in to work on the weekends have reported hearing the elevator moving between floors even though nobody else was in the building.
-The automatic doors on one of the front entrances are known to open on their own despite the very short range of the motion sensors.
+The automatic doors on the north entrance are known to open on their own despite the very short range of the motion sensors.
 Recently a staff member was tapped on the shoulder as they were leaving the building one evening.
 She turned to see who was behind her only to discover she was alone in the first floor lobby.
 As she turned back toward the front door she was tapped on the shoulder again.

-Over the past one-hundred and fifteen years, countless numbers of people have passed through the hallways of Candler Hall.
-It’s entirely possible that the spirits of a few of these people have decided to take up residence in the building, in a sense returning Candler Hall to its original status as a dormitory but on more of a ghostly level now.
-So the next time you visit Candler Hall you may get to see the automatic doors open on their own, be tapped on the shoulder, or experience something else altogether.
+Over the past one-hundred and fifteen years, countless numbers of people have passed through the hallways of the IA Building.
+It’s entirely possible that the spirits of a few of these people have decided to take up residence in the building, in a sense returning it to its original status as a dormitory but on more of a ghostly level now.
+So the next time you visit our building you may get to see the automatic doors open on their own, be tapped on the shoulder, or experience something else altogether.
 Perhaps it’s just the spirit of Willie Loyd letting you know he still resides in the building where he once lived and died.